 - may not work in BYU-Idaho student employment

 - may not live in BYU-I approved housing

 When would a student become ineligible?

-No student's academic status will be systematically changed to ineligible.
-A student's academic status will only become "ineligible" if there is no possible way for the student to attain a 2.0 cumulative GPA required to earn a degree.
-Long before a student becomes ineligible every effort will be expended to directly assist the student in becoming academically successful.
+A student's academic status will become "ineligible" if there is no probable way for the student to attain a 2.0 cumulative GPA required to earn a degree within 180 attempted credits.

 How does this policy show concern for students who are struggling academically?

 One of the hallmarks of the BYU-Idaho experience is the concern faculty and administration have for students and their academic success.
 Because of this focus, increased initiatives, including this new Academic Standards Policy, are underway to help students persist in their academic goals to completion of a desired program.
 Additionally, new processes are being designed to identify at-risk students and provide help in developing a personalized academic success plan.

 Where should I start if I am struggling academically?

 Academic Advising Office